 - Communicate effectively with a broad range of audiences

-- Explain how the rendering pipeline functions
+- Explain the usefulness of cryptographic hash functions

 Program Learning Outcomes

-The Computer Science major has a set of 11 Student Learning Outcomes (SLOs).
+The Computer Science major has a set of 10 Student Learning Outcomes (SLOs).
 Work in this course contributes to the following SLOs:

 - Students can apply development practices and processes to a variety of problems.